juliusvaart/macOS-Local-Development-Setup/development.setup.english.md

 brew install httpd
 ```

-Hoembrew Apache defaults so it starts at every (re)boot of your machine after the following command:
+Homebrew Apache defaults so it starts at every (re)boot of your machine after the following command:

 ```
 brew services start httpd